 - Communicate effectively with a range of audiences.

-- Utilize engineering software.
+- Utilize software for engineering applications.